 With many people spending more time at home, it can be challenging to keep even the youngest minds occupied and engaged with learning.
 Younger children (Early Years Foundation Stage) are beginning to make their own sense of the world.
 Activities that explore how things move, change shape and behave encourage children to be curious, observe the world, ask questions and begin to develop their own scientific ideas.

 Why not try our Science Talk activity cards?
 You can find them on our resources page.

 A few years ago, former teacher Kirstin Greygoose developed Science Talk.
-This series of Early Year Foundation Stage activities is designed to develop pupil questioning, improve scientific literacy and build pupil confidence in using scientific enquiry skills.
+This series of Early Year Foundation Stage activities, designed to develop pupil questioning, improves scientific literacy and builds pupil confidence in using scientific enquiry skills.
 Kirstin is now a Programme Manager for the Trust, and Science Talk is part of the Ogden partnership CPD programme.

 “As a science subject leader, I wanted to explore pupil questioning in the early years,” explains Kirstin.
 “I wanted to find a strategy to develop pupil’s confidence in problem solving, explanations and resilience – skills needed to work as a scientist and throughout their schooling experience.
 The aim of Science Talk is to engage all pupils in regular short discussions focusing on science enquiry.

 “The activities in Science Talk have been designed to suit short bursts of questioning, enquiry and evaluation of the children’s responses as they develop greater scientific understanding and reflection.
 Although they have been designed for the classroom, they can just as easily be done at home.”